-The Cavaliers will return to action on Tuesday when they head to nearby Swannanoa to take on Warren Wilson College.
-Tipoff is set for 6:00pm.
+Montreat will return to action on Saturday, January 30th as they take on #6 Union College.
+Tipoff is set for 6pm.

 MONTREAT, NC - The Montreat College women's basketball team dropped a hard-fought game against Appalachian Athletic Conference rival and #21 ranked Milligan 76-69 on Wednesday night at McAlister Gymnasium.The loss drops the Lady Cavs to 10-11 overall and 5-6 in the AAC.